Convert Belfius Bank Statement to Excel (3 Methods)

 The Mededeling Column Duplication Bug

-Before you build any workflow around this CSV, you need to know about a documented formatting issue that affects the communication field.
+Before you build any workflow around this CSV, you need to know about a formatting issue that affects the communication field.

 For recurring transactions — standing orders, direct debits, and scheduled transfers — the "mededeling" (communication) column duplicates the content of the "transaction" column instead of containing the actual payment communication or reference number.
 Rather than showing the OGM-VCS structured communication code or the free-text message attached to the payment, it repeats the transaction type description.